GluuFederation/docs-ce-prod/3.1.4/source/operation/custom-design.md

 `/opt/gluu/jetty/oxauth/custom/static/img`

+!!!
+Note
+   You can change the logo on every public-facing page here.
+Place your image in `/static/img` and name it `logo.png`.

 And all CSS are inside:

 `/opt/gluu/jetty/oxauth/custom/static/stylesheet`

 ## Location of key webpage source files

-Default Gluu's public facing pages can be a good base for your organization's customized ones.
+Default Gluu's public-facing pages can be a good base for your organization's customized ones.
 Aside from extracting them directly from a corresponding WAR file, they can be found at Jetty's temp directory to which they are unpacked each time a corresponding service starts.

 ### oxAuth

-oxAuth is core Gluu CE component handling all authentication in the framework, as well as implementing OpenID connect and UMA flows.
+oxAuth is the core Gluu CE component, handling all authentication in the framework and implementing OpenID Connect and UMA flows.
 Most of the web UI pages displayed to end users belong to oxAuth (login/logout/authorization flows).

 Base directory:
 `/opt/jetty-<VERSION>/temp/jetty-localhost-8081-oxauth.war-_oxauth-any-<RANDOM_TAG>.dir/webapp/`